devoncarew/simple_lint_rules/wiki/Dart-GSoC-2023-Project-Ideas.md

+# Dart GSoC 2023 Project Ideas

+> [!IMPORTANT]
+> The contents of this doc were copied from our wiki and have not yet been
+> confirmed to be current and up-to-date.
+When this doc is next reviewed and
+> updated please remove this comment.

 A list of Google Summer of Code project ideas for Dart.

 For GSoC related discussions please use the [dart-gsoc group](https://groups.google.com/forum/#!forum/dart-gsoc).